Amazon raises minimum wage to US$15, urges rivals to follow

 Amazon also raised its minimum wage in Britain to 10.50 pounds (US$13.59) an hour for all employees in the London area and 9.50 pounds an hour for staff in all other parts of the country, effective from Nov.
 1.

-(Reporting by Arjun Panchadar and Akanksha Rana in Bengaluru, additional reporting by Steve Holland in Washington; writing by Patrick Graham; editing by Saumyadeb Chakrabarty and Sweta Singh)
+(Reporting by Arjun Panchadar and Akanksha Rana in Bengaluru, additional reporting by Jeffrey Dastin in San Francisco and Steve Holland in Washington; writing by Patrick Graham; editing by Saumyadeb Chakrabarty, Sweta Singh and Arun Koyyur)